stevenbenner/mdexsync/README.md

  * The individual page file names will be padded with zeros to be at least a 3-digit number.

+### Path text filters

+In addition to the directory naming conventions outlined above, the following text filters are applied in all cases:

-In all cases slashes are replaced with a unicode "big solidus" character (`⧸`) to preserve the text and be compatible with file system naming restrictions.
+ * Slashes are replaced with a unicode "big solidus" character (`⧸`) to preserve the text and be compatible with file system naming restrictions.
+ * Leading and trailing whitespace characters are removed.

 ### Example directory tree
 ```